fym35/ZuckApp/README.md

 <br>
 but what i saw in the code is still MUCH better than TikTok or Instagram

-# What if the ZUCK bans you
+# What if the ZUCK bans you?

 I Dont Care
 i will continue on another git hosting under another name